 Sometimes Refusing an Art Commssion is Best

-As for accepting a commission you're not sure you can competently execute, be aware that a good chance exists for the collector to be dissatisfied with the finished product even though he's telling you otherwise.
+As for accepting a commission that includes subject matter you have little experience painting, be aware that there's a risk the collector might not be satisfied with the finished artwork even though he's telling you otherwise.
 Worse yet, you might not like it either which could be even more problematic.
-If you don't think you can create a quality work of art like the collector is asking for, watch out.
-Both of you would be a little at fault here if you agreed to move forward and things didn't turn out well.
-You've let the negotiations proceed without letting the collector know how hesitant you really are; the collector seems to want too much control over the finished art.
+If you are not totally sure you can create a quality work of art according to the collector's specifications, watch out.
+About the best you can do is to make sure collector is fully aware of how hesitant you really are.
+Both of you would be a little at fault here if you agreed to move forward and things didn't turn out well, but if that's a chance you're both willing to take, so be it.

-Successful commission arrangements come from people or organizations who basically know what you're capable of have a pretty good idea of what they're getting in advance, allow you to do what you do best, and who place minimal restrictions on your creative impulses once the basic details of the works of art are hammered out and the jobs begin.
-The worst commissions come from those who tie your hands with too many restrictions, requests, criticisms, and suggestions at all stages of the work in progress.
+Successful commission arrangements come from people or organizations who are familiar with your art, know what you're capable of producing, like what you do, are experienced with commissions, have a pretty good idea of what they're getting into in advance, give you the latitude to do what you do best, and who place minimal restrictions on your creative impulses once the basic details of the commissions are settled.
+The worst commissions come from those who aren't that familiar with your art, not that experienced with commissions, want too much control and tie your hands with too many restrictions, requests, criticisms, and suggestions at all stages of the work in progress.

-If you sense any hesitancy on the commissioner's part or can't fully work through all concerns, then you should probably turn the project down.
-Ignoring or not mentioning potential problems early on or thinking that they'll somehow go away is unlikely to happen.
+If you sense any hesitancy on the commissioner's part or can't fully work through all of your personal concerns, then you should probably turn the project down.
+Ignoring or not mentioning potential problems early on or thinking that they'll somehow go away is very risky business.
 More often than not, they only get worse.
-Lastly, be honest with yourself about whether you're the type of artist who can work on commission in the first place or whether you'd rather work by and for yourself and on your own terms.
-To learn more about working on commission, read Working on Commission.
+Ideally, you want to give the commissioner as many opportunities as possible to gracefully back out of the arrangement.
+Lastly, be honest with yourself about whether you're the type of artist who can work on commission in the first place or whether you'd rather work by and for yourself exclusively on your own terms.

 (art by Will Wilson)